Andrei Chindriș: Club career

 On 25 November 2016, top flight side Botoșani announced the signing of Chindriș from the academy of Universitatea Cluj.
 He was loaned out to Academica Clinceni at the start of the following year, and for the 2017–18 season joined Știința Miroslava also on loan, with both teams competing in the Liga II.

 Chindriș amassed eleven Liga I games in the first campaign upon his return in Botoșani, after which he became a regular starter at the club.
 In August 2021, he transferred to Santa Clara in Portugal for an undisclosed fee.
 He made his debut on 26 October by opening a 3–1 victory over Porto in the League Cup third round.

-Lechia Gdańsk

 After returning to Romania to join UTA Arad for the 2022–23 season, on 8 August 2023 Chindriș moved to Polish second division side Lechia Gdańsk on a four-year deal.
 On 23 June 2025, he left the club by mutual consent.

+On 12 September 2025, Chindriș signed a two-year contract with the Bulgarian side Lokomotiv Plovdiv.